Pussy Riot prize nomination stirs row in German town

 “It would be a disastrous signal if our town’s nomination of Pussy Riot were to win the Luther Prize,” said Friedrich Schorlemmer, a local Protestant theologian and widely respected civil rights activist in former Communist East Germany.

-“A Luther town should not honour blasphemy,” he told the Leipziger Volkszeitung daily, adding that both the band’s name and its lyrics were objectionable.
+“A Luther town should not honor blasphemy,” he told the Leipziger Volkszeitung daily, adding that both the band’s name and its lyrics were objectionable.

 Three members of Pussy Riot were convicted of hooliganism motivated by religious hatred in August and are in jail after staging a “punk prayer” in Moscow’s Christ the Saviour Church and asking the Virgin Mary to rid Russia of Putin.